ebula-edu/DSA-Classroom/README.md

 * **Automatic Theme Adaptation**: Switching the whiteboard theme between light and dark automatically flips stroke colors (e.g., black lines turn white on dark background and vice-versa) to ensure continuous readability.

 ### 📊 DSA Complexity Cheat Sheet Editor
-A persistent reference guide built into the execution tab.
+A persistent reference guide is built into the execution tab.
 * **Custom Rich Text Context Menu**: Right-click anywhere in the table to insert/delete table rows or columns, or create new tables entirely.
 * **Auto-Saving**: Any edits or updates are automatically saved to `~/.dsa_classroom_complexity.html` and persist across application restarts.